How to pay off your student loans in a year

 According to the National Student Loan Centre, it takes an average of nine years for Canadian students to pay off their student loans.

 With recent media outlets indicating that Canadian student debt is topping $25,000, it’s becoming increasingly important for students and new graduates to implement debt repayment strategies.

 Although these figures may seem slightly alarming, don’t fret!
 It’s possible to repay your student loans in a relatively short period of time (in my case, $17,000 in just one year).

 Here are five simple, effective strategies to successfully start paying down your student debt.

 Read the fine print

-There are some common misconceptions surrounding the ‘grace period’ of student loan repayment.
+There are some common misconceptions surrounding the grace period of student loan repayment.
 For example, in Ontario, payments for the provincial portion of the loan are not required in the first six months post-graduation.
-However, interest on the federal portion (prime rate plus 2.5%) of the loan begins from day one, causing a considerable amount of additional debt to add up.
-Consider starting repayment as soon as possible after graduation to get a head start on downsizing that debt!
+However, interest on the federal portion (prime rate plus 2.5 per cent) of the loan begins from day one, causing a considerable amount of additional debt to add up.
+Consider starting repayment as soon as possible after graduation to get a head start on downsizing that debt.

 Many students also don’t compare interest rates among credit lines and loans.
 On rare occasions, a student line of credit from a financial institution may boast a lower interest rate than the national student loan; one could be used to pay off the other, while maintaining the balance owed on the lower interest line.